markrobinsonuzh/conquer/shiny-download/about_conquer.md

 ## Abundance quantification

 After the QC, we run [Salmon](https://combine-lab.github.io/salmon/) to estimate the abundance of each transcript from the catalog described [above](#indexing) in each sample.
-The Salmon output files are then compressed in an archive and can be downloaded from *conquer* (see the **salmon_tar** column).
+The Salmon output files are then compressed in an archive and can be downloaded from *conquer* (see the **salmon archive** column).

+For data obtained with non-full-length library preparation protocols (e.g. targeting only the 3' or 5' end of transcripts), we quantify transcript and gene abundances using the [umis](https://github.com/vals/umis) pipeline developed by Valentine Svensson.
+Briefly, we quasimap the reads to the transcriptome using [RapMap](https://github.com/COMBINE-lab/RapMap) and use the counting capabilities of [umis](https://github.com/vals/umis) to obtain feature counts.

 ## Summary report - MultiQC

-Once FastQC and Salmon have been applied to all samples in the data set, we run [MultiQC](http://multiqc.info/) to summarise all the information into one report.
-This can also be downloaded from *conquer* (see the **MultiQC_html** column).
+Once FastQC and Salmon (or RapMap/umis) have been applied to all samples in the data set, we run [MultiQC](http://multiqc.info/) to summarise all the information into one report.
+This can also be downloaded from *conquer* (see the **MultiQC report** column).
 This report contains quality scores for all the samples and can be used to determine if there are problematic samples and whether the data set is good enough for the purposes of the user or needs to be subsetted.

 ## Data summarisation